 Entenderam os academicos que a rudeza do seu condiscipulo procedia do muito pão de milho que elle digeria na sua terra.

-The university students understood that the roughness of their classmate stemmed from the large amount of cornbread (pão de milho) he consumed in his hometown.
+The academics understood that the rudeness of their classmate stemmed from the large amount of corn bread he consumed in his hometown.

 Domingos Botelho devia ter uma vocação qualquer; e tinha: era excellenle flautista; foi a primeira flauta do seu tempo; e a tocar flauta se sustentou dois annos em Coimbra, durante os quaes seu pae lhe suspendeu as mesadas, porque os rendimentos da casa não bastavam a livrar outro filho de um crime de morte[1].

-Domingos Botelho had a talent for music; he was an excellent flute player, even becoming the first flutist of his time, and he supported himself for two years in Coimbra by playing the flute, during which his father cut off his allowance because the family's income was insufficient to support another son from committing a mortal sin.
+Domingos Botelho must have had some vocation; and he did: he was an excellent flutist; he was the first flutist of his time; and he supported himself by playing the flute for two years in Coimbra, during which his father suspended his allowance because the household's income was not enough to save another son from a capital crime[1].

 Formara-se Domingos Botelho em 1767, e fôra para Lisboa lêr no desembargo do paço, iniciação banal dos que aspiravam á carreira da magistratura.

-Domingos Botelho graduated in 1767 and went to Lisbon to study law at the Palace Disposition, a common starting point for those aspiring to a career in the judiciary.
+Domingos Botelho graduated in 1767 and went to Lisbon to read in the court of justice, a trivial initiation for those aspiring to a career in the judiciary.

 Já Fernão Botelho, pae do bacharel, fôra bem acceite em Lisboa, e mórmente ao duque de Aveiro, cuja estima lhe teve a cabeça em risco, na tentativa regicida de 1758.

-Fernão Botelho, the father of the bachelor, was well-received in Lisbon, especially by the Duke of Aveiro, whose favor put his head in danger during the 1758 regicide attempt.
+Meanwhile, Fernão Botelho, the bachelor's father, was well-respected in Lisbon, especially by the Duke of Aveiro, whose esteem put his life at risk during the attempted regicide of 1758.

 O provinciano sahiu das masmorras da Junqueira illibado da infamante nodoa, e bem-quisto mesmo do conde de Oeiras, porque tomara parte na prova que este fizera do primor de sua genealogia sobre a dos Pintos Coelhos do Bomjardim do Porto: pleito ridiculo, mas estrondoso, movido pela recusa que o fidalgo portuense fizera de sua filha ao filho de Sebastião José de Carvalho.

-The provincial, after being imprisoned in the Junqueira, was cleared of all charges and gained the favor of the Count of Oeiras, as he had proven the superior lineage of his family over that of the Pintos Coelhos of Bomjardim, Porto.
-This was a ridiculous but significant lawsuit, driven by the Porto nobleman's refusal to marry his daughter to Sebastião José de Carvalho's son.
+The provincial emerged unscathed from the dungeons of Junqueira, and was even well-liked by the Count of Oeiras, because he had taken part in the proof that the Count had made of his genealogy over that of the Pintos Coelhos of Bomjardim in Porto: a ridiculous but sensational dispute sparked by the nobleman's refusal to give his daughter to the son of Sebastião José de Carvalho.

 É tradição que o homem fazia rir a rainha com as suas facecias, e por ventura com os tregeitos de que tirava o melhor do seu espirito.

-It is said that the man would make the queen laugh with his antics, and perhaps with the jokes he used to draw out the best of his spirit.
+It's tradition that the man made the queen laugh with his antics, and perhaps with the tricks that brought out the best of his wit.

 O certo é que Domingos Botelho frequentava o paço, e recebia do bolsinho da soberana uma farta pensão, com a qual o aspirante a juiz de fóra se esqueceu de si, do futuro, e do ministro da justiça, que muito rogado fiara das suas letras o encargo de juiz de fóra de Cascaes.

-It is true that Domingos Botelho frequented the palace, and received a generous pension from the sovereign, which the aspiring judge squandered on himself, his future, and the Minister of Justice, who had taken a great liking to his letters, entrusting him with the position of judge outside Cascais.
+What is certain is that Domingos Botelho frequented the court and received a generous pension from the sovereign's purse, with which the aspiring judge forgot about himself, the future, and the Minister of Justice, who had begged him to take on the role of judge of the Cascaes court with his letters.

 Já está dito que elle se atreveu aos amores do paço, não poetando como Luiz de Camões ou Bernardim Ribeiro; mas namorando na sua prosa provinciana, e captando a bem-querença da rainha para amollecer as durezas da dama.

-It has been said that he dared to engage in palace affairs, not poeting like Luís de Camões or Bernardim Ribeiro, but courting in his provincial prose and winning the queen's favor to soften the heart of the lady.
+It's already been said that he dared to pursue the affections of the court, not by writing poetry like Luiz de Camões or Bernardim Ribeiro; but by courting in his provincial prose, and capturing the queen's affection to soften the harshness of the lady.

 Devia de ser, a final, feliz o «doutor bexiga»—que assim era na côrte conhecido—para se não desconcertar a discordia em que andam rixados o talento e a felicidade.